sporto/elm-tutorial/building/multiple_modules.md

 - View
 - Models (contains the Player type)

-Not the dependencies will be
+Now the dependencies will be:

 ```
 Main --> Models